-SFAS No. 145, "Rescission of FASB Statements No. 4, 44, and 64, Amendment of FASB Statement No. 13, and Technical Corrections," which was issued in April 2002, rescinds SFAS No. 4, "Reporting Gains and Losses from Extinguishment of Debt," SFAS No. 44, "Accounting for Intangible Assets of

-Motor Carriers," and SFAS No. 64, "Extinguishments of Debt Made to Satisfy Sinking-Fund Requirements."
+SFAS No. 145, "Rescission of FASB Statements No. 4, 44, and 64, Amendment of FASB Statement No. 13, and Technical Corrections," which was issued in April 2002, rescinds SFAS No. 4, "Reporting Gains and Losses from Extinguishment of Debt," SFAS No. 44, "Accounting for Intangible Assets of Motor Carriers," and SFAS No. 64, "Extinguishments of Debt Made to Satisfy Sinking-Fund Requirements."
 The Statement amends SFAS No. 13, "Accounting for Leases," to eliminate certain inconsistencies.
-It also amends other existing authoritative pronouncements to correct references to guidance issued by the American Institute of Certified Public Accountants (AICPA) or the Financial Accounting Standards Board (FASB) that has been revised or superceded, and to eliminate inconsistencies in existing pronouncements.
-Certain provisions of the standard are required to be adopted for transactions occurring after May 15, 2002;
+It also amends other existing authoritative pronouncements to correct references to guidance issued by the American Institute of Certified Public Accountants (AICPA) or the Financial Accounting Standards Board (FASB) that has been revised or superceded, and to eliminate inconsistencies in existing after May 15, 2002; other provisions are required to be adopted for transactions occurring after May 15, 2002.

-other provisions are required to be adopted for financial statements issued after May 15, 2002.
 Con Edison of New York has not yet determined the impact of this standard on its consolidated financial position or results of operations.